oalptu1/Calcineurin-Research/scripts/amber/README.md

 ## MM/GBSA analysis

-The accompanying shell script starts directly from the prepared PDB file and automatically:
+The accompanying shell scripts start directly from the prepared PDB file and automatically:

 1. separates FK506 (`FK5`) from the protein;
 2. assigns AM1-BCC charges and GAFF2 parameters to FK506;